amanbrar1999/image-repository/README.md

 `GET /` healthcheck endpoint to ensure the application is running with a simple get request

-`POST /add` adding an image path to the database. data must be of the form `{"path": "path/to/image"}`
+`POST /add` adding image paths to the database. data must be of the form `{"paths": ["path/to/image"]}`, and the image must be stored under `image_repo/static`

-`POST /delete` removing an image path from the database. data must be of the form `{"path": "path/to/image"}`
+`POST /delete` removing image paths from the database. data must be of the form `{"paths": ["path/to/image"]}`

-`GET /view` view all image paths in the database
+`GET /view` view all image paths in the database.
+Individual images can be queried with query parameter `image`

-`GET /view/images` view html page of all images in the database
+`GET /view/images` view html page of all images in the database.
+Individual images can be queried with query parameter `image`

 ## Testing

-Unit and integration tests have been included in the `/tests` directory
+Unit and integration tests have been included in the `tests/` directory

 ## Future Improvements for Productionizing